ejhedman/drugbot/public/docs/api.md

-# DrugBot API Specification
+# Drugissimo API Specification

-This document describes the complete RESTful API for DrugBot, including all endpoints, data types, and operations for managing pharmaceutical data.
+This document describes the complete RESTful API for Drugissimo, including all endpoints, data types, and operations for managing pharmaceutical data.

 ## Base URL

-All API endpoints are relative to the base URL of your DrugBot application (e.g., `http://localhost:3000`).
+All API endpoints are relative to the base URL of your Drugissimo application (e.g., `http://localhost:3000`).

 ## Authentication

-Currently, DrugBot uses simulated authentication.
+Currently, Drugissimo uses simulated authentication.
 In production, endpoints would require proper authentication headers:

 ```http
 Authorization: Bearer <access_token>